i-like-robots/react-tags/README.md

 #### clearInputOnDelete (optional)

-Clear input when tag is deleted.
+Clear the text input when a tag is deleted.
 Default: `true`.

 #### tagComponent (optional)